-Ah Vienna the epicentre of Christmas!
-The cities Baroque Streets and Imperial Palaces fill up with festive cheer each year winter as the city blossoms with Christmas markets selling festive nik-naks and gluhwein, even an old Grinch like me can’t help but get into the Christmas spirit.
+Ah Vienna, the epicentre of Christmas!
+The cities Baroque streets and Imperial palaces fill up with festive cheer each winter as the city blossoms with Christmas markets selling festive nik-naks and gluhwein.
+Even an old Grinch like me can’t help but get into the Christmas spirit.

-TLE were kindly asked by Le Méridien Vienna to experience a long weekend in November in what has to be one of the Europes most magnificent and magical cities and here is our review of the hotel.
+TLE were kindly asked by Le Méridien Vienna (One of the Best Luxury Hotels In Vienna) to experience a long weekend in November in what has to be one of the Europes most magnificent and magical cities and here is our review of the hotel.

 Background and Concept